Andrea has lived abroad in Bolivia. In her two years there, she traveled the country extensively and discovered her love of writing.

 3. Dive Into Bolivia's Jungles for an Immersive Experience

 Bolivia's jungles are scattered across the country, from the humid depths of the Beni to the Upper Amazon River Basin.
-At these havens away from the bustle of city life, there are many protected areas virtually untouched by humans.
+In these havens away from the bustle of city life, there are many protected areas virtually untouched by humans.
 For a truly authentic experience, you can work with eco-conscious guides to get an intimate view of exotic wildlife and the land they call home.

 Northwest of La Paz, the Madidi National Park has over a thousand species of birds, hundreds of animals, including jaguars and tapirs, and over 8,000 species of flora.
 In the department of Santa Cruz, the Amboró National Park is home to rare species such as the bespectacled bear and the ocelot.
-Bolivia has what scientists consider to be one of the highest levels of biodiversity in the world, and their national reserves reflect its impressive diversity.
+Bolivia has what scientists consider to be one of the highest levels of biodiversity in the world, and its national reserves reflect its impressive diversity.